 Between stimulus and response, there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.

-It is a challenging concept in our modern life, to pause, to breathe, to stay with joy and pain.
-We are driven by our senses, media, social pressures, and so on.
-When in fact, the faster we go, the less we notice, the less time we have to be present with life.
+It is a challenging concept for most of us to pause, breathe, and stay with our joy or pain.
+We are constantly driven by our senses, media, social pressures, and other stimuli.
+Yet, the faster we go, the less we notice, and the less time we have to be present with life.

 “Pausing as a technique may feel unfamiliar, awkward, or at odds with our usual way of living.
 But actually there are many moments—showering, walking, driving—when we release our preoccupations and are simply aware and letting life be.”

 On reflection, I found myself in the most trouble when I rushed and pushed: quickly reaching out for the cookie jar when my stomach was full, falling and busting my knee skiing just so that I could get one more run in, saying things that I regretted and clicking that cursed send button a little too fast.
 So, how can we get better at pausing?

 Pausing is an ongoing discipline – the easiest place to start is with our bodies.
 Linking breath and movement is free and available to all of us.
 As we link our minds with our breaths during a simple five-minute yoga practice, we enter into stillness, focusing on the movement.
 We become friends with ourselves.
 The stimulus may interrupt us as we wonder what’s in the fridge, our endless to-do lists, emails – to name a few.
 We can kindly bring it back to our breathing, we continue to focus on the body and breath, and as we become aware, we pause.

 I often think of impulses as popup ads; as they pop into my mind, I label it “thought” and mentally press the delete button.
 If a strong call for action comes up, I write it down and put it on my might-do list.